Dhananjay013/SecureNet/ml_model/README.md

 - The project integrates static analysis techniques with machine learning for malware detection.
 - Feature extraction techniques play a crucial role in improving model accuracy.
 - The Random Forest model demonstrated superior performance among tested algorithms.

-This project provides a structured approach to malware classification in PE files, offering valuable insights for cybersecurity applications.